 Your task as a blogger is to capture the attention of these restless eyes and engage readers so they stop scanning and start reading your content … with their full attention.

-So show your reader you understand him and you’ll help him.
+Show your reader you understand them and you’ll help them.

 This type of opening paragraph addresses the reader directly, and it often (but not always) starts with a question.

-This is the easiest type of opening paragraph to write; I use it most often.
+This is the easiest type of opening paragraph to write; I’ve used it often.

 Here’s an example:

 Red-cheeked, you thought your draft was complete.
 You felt excited.
 Brimming with enthusiasm.
 You knew it … this was going to be superb.
 Probably your best-ever blog post.
 Yay!